No. 93 Squadron RAAF: Squadron history

 No. 93 Squadron was formed at Kingaroy, Queensland, on 22 January 1945.
 It was equipped with Bristol Beaufighters, and received its first aircraft in January.
 The squadron conducted training throughout February, March and April with a focus on gunnery and rocket practice.
-On 5 March three No. 93 Squadron Beaufighters departed Oakey to escort No. 79 Squadron Spitfires to Morotai.
+On 5 March three No. 93 Squadron Beaufighters departed from Oakey to escort No. 79 Squadron Spitfires to Morotai.

-The squadron left Australia in May to participate in the Borneo Campaign.
+The squadron left Australia in May to take part in the Borneo Campaign.
 The advance echelon embarked on ships bound for Morotai on 11 May and arrived there on the 22nd of that month.
 A further echelon embarked for Labuan on 5 June.
 While No. 93 Squadron's ground party was established at Labuan shortly after 13 June, the aircraft could not be brought forward due to either the intermediate landing ground at Tarakan being unserviceable or Labuan's airstrip needing to be extended.
 As a result, while No. 93 Squadron was originally intended to be operational at Labuan from 25 July as part of No. 86 Wing, its first two aircraft did not arrive there until 23 July.
 The remainder of the squadron departed from Kingaroy on 31 July and arrived at Labuan on 5 August.

 No. 93 Squadron saw only limited combat before the end of the war.
 The first aircraft to arrive at Labuan began flying combat sorties on 26 July in conjunction with No. 1 Squadron.
 On 7 August, eight Beaufighters attacked and sank what was believed to be an 800-ton oil tanker in the Tabuan River.
 It was later determined that the ship was the Rajah of Sarawak's private yacht.
 One aircraft was lost in this attack, but its crew bailed out and made contact with the 9th Division on 20 August after being assisted by civilians.
 The squadron flew its last combat missions on 13 August, when four aircraft made an armed reconnaissance of Kuching aerodrome and another eight attacked Tromboul Airfield.